AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 The most straightforward method of transforming Adobe Analytics data into Customer Journey Analytics data is to ingest a [global report suite](https://experienceleague.adobe.com/docs/analytics/implementation/prepare/global-rs.html?lang=en) into Experience Platform using the [Adobe Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en).
 This connector maps your Adobe Analytics variables directly to an XDM schema and dataset in Experience Platform, which can in turn be easily connected to Customer Journey Analytics.

 A full global report suite may not always be feasible for an implementation.
-If you are planning to bring multiple report suites into Customer Journey Analytics, you must plan ahead to bring variables into alignment across those report suites.
+If you are planning to bring multiple report suites into Customer Journey Analytics, you have 2 options:

+* Plan ahead to bring variables into alignment across those report suites.
 For example, eVar1 in report suite 1 may point to [!UICONTROL Page].
 In report suite 2, eVar1 may point to [!UICONTROL Internal Campaign].
 When brought into CJA, these variables will mix into a single eVar1 dimension, leading to potentially confusing and inaccurate reporting.

+* Use the [Date Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html) feature to map variables.
+While it makes it easier if all report suites use the same common variable design, it’s not required if you use the new Experience Platform [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en#mapping) feature.
+It allows you to reference a variable by its mapped value, which is at the datastream (or property) level.

 If you have avoided moving to a global report suite due to issues with [!UICONTROL Uniques Exceeded] or [!UICONTROL Low Traffic], know that CJA has no [cardinality limits on a dimension](/help/components/dimensions/high-cardinality.md).
 It allows for any unique value to appear and be counted.